opencpn-finSAR/finSAR_ops_pi/README.md

-# finSAR_ops_pi
+# otidalplan_pi
-OpenCPN plugin for using RTZ files as routes for navigation
+Calculation of Estimated Positions using tidal harmonics